How to Set Up a Funeral Guest Book

 If you’re considering using an online funeral guest book or are looking for funeral guest book alternatives, it’s important to consider your audience and how easy it would be for them to leave a message in an online guestbook.
 Try posting a test photo or memory to get an idea for how simple it would be for a guest to leave a message in your online funeral guest book.

 We have focused on making it as easy as possible for people to leave memories, photos, and comments on memorial websites here at Ever Loved.
 Many people have found that creating an online memorial website has allowed them to include family that would otherwise be unable to attend the funeral in remembering a loved one who has passed away.
+Additionally, many families have reconnected with distant relatives and members of their community after losing a loved one.
+Seeing the amount of lives that your loved one touched can be incredibly healing and consoling, especially during a time of grief.
+If you end up seeing someone who you'd like to reconnect with post a memory on Ever Loved, you can easily contact them by clicking on their name and sending them a private message.

 Our memorial websites are free, always accessible, and easy to use.
 We don’t run any ads on our website which lets people share memories and photos without being hassled or distracted.
 Feel free to browse our memorials to get an idea of what to expect, or create your own memorial page at no cost.